MrSteppy/paper_mario_origami_king_ai/README.md

 Which can be hard.
 This project aims to always find an optimal order in the least amount of turns.

+## Terminology

+### Rings (Rows)

+The arena consists of four rings (rows) numbered `r1` to `r4`, where smaller numbers denote the inner rings.

+### Columns

+There are 12 columns, starting at `c1` up to `c12`.
+The right column at the top is `c1`, from there on the number increases clockwise.

+### Moves

+A `Move` turns a ring or shifts a column.
+It consists of a target (row or column to turn/shift) and an amount.
+The move `r1 3` rotates the innermost ring by 3 clockwise.
+The move `c4 2` shifts the fourth column away from the center by 2.

+Negative amounts turn counterclockwise or shift towards the middle.

 ## Modules
 The project consists of the following modules: